-Fortunately, a lot of people get to a point where they feel they’ve simply had enough of drug or alcohol abuse and are ready to make the changes needed for them to get over the addiction.
+Fortunately, some people get to a point where they feel they’ve simply had enough of drug or alcohol abuse.
+Now, they are ready to make the changes to get over the addiction.

 In this article, we look into the cold turkey approach of quitting, what it means, why it’s so hard, and the risks it poses to the addict.
 If you want to find a rehab center to help you quit using drugs, you can learn more here.